Girls, guns and yoga: John McAfee's odd life in "pirate haven"

 "I have the feeling that this guy will turn up," Guerrero said.
 "But he'll turn up with his attorneys.
 He's a big guy."

-(Additional reporting by Jose Sanchez in Belize, Jim Finkle in Boston, Noel Randewich in San Francisco and Mike McDonald in Guatemala; Editing by Dave Graham, Kieran Murray and Bill Trott)
+(Additional reporting by Jim Finkle in Boston and Mike McDonald in Guatemala; Editing by Dave Graham, Kieran Murray and Xavier Briand)